 We do research into socio-economic questions related to carbon farming in Australia.

-This is a bioeconomic modelling project.
-We use the APSIM model to predict the impacts of farming practices on soil carbon sequestration.
-The results are combined with results from whole-farm economic modelling in MIDAS.
+We use the APSIM model to predict the impacts of different farming practices on soil carbon sequestration and agricultural greenhouse gas emissions from soils.
+The results from this are then used in a whole-farm economic analysis such that we can:

 We use a choice experiment survey to estimate the public welfare impacts of carbon farming.
 This information can help determine whether some practices have higher social values than others.